 In 2007 I moved to the UK and for two years worked as Rights Manager for Europe for Quayside Publishing (part of Quarto Group) representing all their lists.
 I enjoyed my time there especially organizing numerous co-editions for their beautiful coffee table life-style, design, art or popular culture books.
 In 2009 I moved to Hodder and Stoughton to become Head of Rights for the Consumer Learning list and at the end of 2012 I also inherited the Hodder Faith list.
 Additionally, I have been involved in drafting our first digital contract and now I have been licensing in all digital forms.
 I am passionate about publishing and I love my job at Hodder and Stoughton.
 I very much enjoy working with publishers across the world, discussing the specifics of their markets and seeing our books being published in almost every world language.

-I have Master degrees in Human Geography and Social Anthropology and post-graduate in e-business.
+I have Master degree in Human Geography and Social Anthropology and post-graduate in e-business.
 I have deep interest in social and environmental issues.
 I love art and music.
 I am passionate about world cultures and travelling.
 I am an amateur photographer, potter and mountaineer.
 I read all types of travel guides, children’s stories and essays on current affairs.

-I joined Hodder, Headline and John Murray as Rights Assistant in April 2012 and now handle our Domestic Rights.
+I joined Hodder, Headline and John Murray in April 2012.

-I graduated in 2009 and, after taking some time out to see the world, moved to London.
+After graduating in 2009 and taking some time out to see the world, I moved to London in 2010.
 After a short stint in recruitment, I took my first publishing role in a temporary position between the Little, Brown and Orion Rights Departments, where I realised my interest in Publishing, and Rights particularly.

 Eight months later I moved to a permanent role in the Rights department at Macmillan, however jumped at the opportunity to move back to the Hachette UK group where I am very excited to be now, working for Hodder, Headline and John Murray Press.

 My reading interests are eclectic; but in general lie in the realm of fiction and fantasy.